chriszarate/sheetrock/README.md

 * Default `{}`
 * Expects hash map of column letters to strings

-If you want don’t want to bother with making sure the column labels that you use in your query match the ones used in the spreadsheet—they must match exactly—you can override them using a hash map, e.g., `{A: 'ID', B: 'Name',
+If you use column labels instead of column letters in your `sql` query (e.g., `select %name%`), they must *exactly* match the ones used in your spreadsheet.
-C: 'Phone'}`.
-This also avoids the overhead (additional AJAX request) of prefetching the column labels.
+If you don’t want to bother with that, you can supply your own column labels, e.g., `{A: 'ID', B: 'FullName', C: 'Age'}`.
+Then you can use your supplied column labels in your `sql` query (e.g., `select %FullName%`).
+This also avoids the overhead (additional AJAX request) of prefetching the column labels. **Note:** This option only applies to your `sql` query and has no effect on the column labels *returned* by Google’s API (see `labels`, below).

 ### labels
 * Default `[]`
 * Expects array of strings

 Override the *returned* column labels with an array of strings.
-This option is useful when you have complicated queries and would like a shorthand way of referencing them in your templates.
+If you use your own row handler or template, you must reference column labels exactly as they are returned by Google’s API.
+Further, if your `sql` query uses `group`, `pivot`, or any of the [manipulation functions][manip], you will notice that Google’s returned column labels can be hard to predict.
+In those cases, this option can prove essential.
 The length of this array must match the number of columns in the returned data.

 ### rowHandler
 * Default `_toHTML` (internal function; provides HTML table row output)